Coffee-loving RV travelers have plenty of options, but here are the best coffee makers for RV travel.

 While you can use K-Cups, which run a bit expensive, this coffee maker is compatible with Keurig’s reusable filter so you have the option to use your own coffee grounds instead.

-This is the coffee maker I use and love.
+This is the coffee maker a lot of solo coffee drinkers use and love.

-It’s convenient because it doesn’t use electricity so I can take it anywhere.
+It’s convenient because it doesn’t use electricity so you can take it anywhere.
 It also makes a cup of coffee in 30 seconds.

 You just have to be okay with a single-serve, up to only 3 cups at a time.
 Plus, it uses K-cups and I understand if that’s not everyone’s thing.
 You can use those refillable K-cups.